rylero/SimplyMail/README.md

-![cover image for simply mail](/assets/images/cover.png) A simple mail client that uses http requests to add and unsubscribe users, get a list of all users, and send batch emails.
+![cover image for simply mail](/assets/images/cover.png) (UNFINISHED)A simple mail client that uses http requests to add and unsubscribe users, get a list of all users, and send batch emails.
 Great for integrating into a website with ease.

 ## Python Setup:
 Create a virtual environment via: `python -m venv venv`